jjzha/translationese/README.md

 Mike Zhang, Antonio Toral.
 (2019).
 The Effect of Translationese in Machine Translation Test Sets.
 WMT19.

+Note (Oct 27 2020): this repository is not maintained.

 ## General info:

 There is one main script: `main.py`